-There are some tango teaching couples that are so fun, artistic and talented that you just want to follow them everywhere.
+There are some tango teaching couples that are so fun, artistic, talented and sweet that you just want to follow them everywhere.
 Erin and Doruk are one such couple.

 Erin and Doruk moved to the Bay Area from New York over five years ago and quickly become popular in the tango community as they are both lovely dancers and good at both leading and following.
 It was only more recently that they decided to make Tango more of a priority in their lives and have become involved in multiple facets of the Bay Area Tango scene.
 Not only do they teach regular classes and host practicas at both La Pista and Studio 210 in San Francisco, they are also offering an upcoming 4-week beginners workshop at ODC Dance Commons.
 Both Erin and Doruk are performers with Debbie Goodwin Dance Company and have a show coming up at the end of May, plus Erin is also a team member of the all woman tango company, Tango Con*Fusion.
 All this and they still maintain time (and energy) for their other artistic activities.
 Outside of Tango, or perhaps I should say, along side Tango, Erin is also a dance film and video artist.
 Check out her work here: erinmalley.com.
 And Doruk is quite an amazing illustrator specializing in concept art and character design: dorukart.blogspot.com.

-As usual for a SF Loves Tango interview, I asked them about how tango found them, how it influenced their art and life and what plans they may have for the future.
+As usual, for a SF Loves Tango interview, I asked them about how tango found them, how it influenced their art and life and what plans they have for the future.

 SF Loves Tango: How did Tango find you?